hilmanski/onebitedev-hugo-old/content/posts/how-to-choose-the-best-developer-tools-for-your-needs.md

 When choosing a developer tool, it's important to pick one that you're comfortable with.
 It will make the building process much easier.
 But it doesn't mean  you shouldn't look out for other good alternative.
 Keep a balance.

-## Look for strong (active) community
+## Look for a strong (active) community

 The community behind the tool is also important – look for a strong community of developers who can help you troubleshoot and answer questions.
-It  also ensure to keep the tool up-to-date and improved over time.
+It  also ensures to keep the tool is up-to-date and improved over time.

 ## Others